-Exterior fire suppression systems will be encouraged for all primary residential structures; these systems will be required for primary residential structures on residential access roads that exceed 1/4 mile in length.
+Exterior fire suppression systems will be required for all primary structures.
 Fire suppression systems are remote or heat activated.
 During a fire, they prevent substantial damage to the primary building as well as nearby outdoor features.
 Screening of equipment roof projections shall occur as much as necessary from all properties within the GVD including residential, commercial, or right of ways.
 In the event that any exterior fire suppression system does not blend into the architectural aesthetic and cannot be masked, an alternative may be requested as long as it is found to meet the same overall and practical effect.